EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise3/part1.md

 ## Comparing results with Amdahl's law

-Amdahl's law characterizes the speedup of a parallel program.
-It states that the speedup for $N$ processors $S(N)$ is dependent on the serial $s$ and parallel $p$ portions of the code.
+Amdahl's law characterizes the speed-up of a parallel program.
+It states that the speed-up for $N$ processors $S(N)$ is dependent on the serial $s$ and parallel $p$ portions of the code.

 $$
 S(N) = \frac{T(1)}{T(N)} = \frac{1}{s+\frac{p}{N}}